 Join Our Listserv

 The Undergraduate Office maintains a listserv that is used to disseminate information to Financial Mathematics & Statistics Students.
-To subscribe to the Financial Mathematics & Statisics majors listserv simply join the FMS major mail list:
+To subscribe to the Financial Mathematics & Statistics majors listserv simply join the FMS major mail list:

 - FMS Major

-E-mail Undergraduate Program Assistant for more information
+E-mail Undergraduate Program Advisor for more information